AI Teacher Hub

 • Ethical considerations

-• Resources: Discussing AI ethics in your classes
+• Discussing responsible AI use in your classes

-• Resources: Helping students to use AI as a learning tool
+• Helping students to use AI as a learning tool

 Introduce students to the ethics of AI